 : successfully sued The Daily Telegraph

 for its front page picture and story: "The Class We Failed" which Col Allan subsequently entered in the Walkleys.
-Chris Murphy
+It was a disgrace!

 : the Sydney criminal lawyer turned stockmarket punter settled with The Daily Telegraph